rong2ren/Flask_OpenAI/README.md

 ## Flask
 Flask is a micro web framework written in Python.
 It's designed to be lightweight and flexible, making it a popular choice for building web applications.
 Flask provides a lot of functionality out of the box, but it's also highly extensible, meaning you can easily add additional libraries and packages to customize your application.
+Flask is a lightweight, Python-based web framework used to build web applications and REST APIs.
+Flask is similar to Express.js (Node.js backend) in that it provides routing, request handling, and middleware but does not include a frontend.
+Uses HTML for UI?
+Yes, renders HTML via Jinja2 templates

 ## Redis
 Redis is an in-memory data structure store that's often used as a database, cache, and message broker.
 It's known for its fast read and write speeds, making it a great choice for applications that require high performance.
 Redis can be used to store a wide range of data types, including strings, lists, sets, and hashes.